openrndr/openrndr-guide/docs/10_OPENRNDR_Extras/C08_Quick_UIs.md

 </video>

- We now see that the sidebar is populated with a _settings_, _Multiply blend_, and an _Approximate gaussian blur_ compartment.
+ We now see that the sidebar is populated with a _settings_, _Multiply blend_, _Blue layer_, and an _Approximate gaussian blur_ compartment.
 This creates composites that are easy to tweak.

  ## Live-coding workflow